kevindelord/creative-theme-jekyll/README.md

 ### SEO
 - [ ] Google Search Console: secure domain name (?)
-- [ ] Localize images for partners and activities

 ### Gallery
 - [ ] Rewrite the import script to work with Docker and the current localisation for SEO